rdkcentral/rdkservices/docs/api/VoiceControlPlugin.md

 }
 ```

-<a name="voiceSessionByText"></a>
+<a name="voiceSessionRequest"></a>
-## *voiceSessionByText*
+## *voiceSessionRequest*

-Sends a voice session with a transcription string to simulate a real voice session for QA.
+Requests a voice session using the specified device type and optional parameters.
 Example use cases for this API call include rack and automation testing.

 ### Events